 1. Start with your cart.

 When choosing a product, considerations such as organic ingredients and fair trade materials play an important role, but packaging is also an important component of a product’s eco-friendliness.
-Opt for materials that are recyclable or made from post-consumer materials.
+Precycle before you make a purchase by considering the end life of the product you buy and its packaging.
+When you can, opt for products and packaging that that are reusable, recyclable, or made from post-consumer materials.

-Order multiple items that can be shipped together in one purchase to decrease packaging material and transportation costs.
+Order multiple items that can be shipped together in one package to decrease packaging material and transportation costs.
 To have 10 pounds of packages shipped by overnight air uses 40 percent less fuel than driving yourself round-trip to the mall, according to the Center for Energy and Climate Solutions.
+And using group shipping uses just one-tenth the energy as driving yourself.

 3. Reassess what you need inside the store.